-See how the Moore Family Center's dedicated researchers are helping individuals and communities live healthier through healthy foods and good nutrition.
+See how the Moore Family Center's dedicated faculty are helping individuals and communities live healthier through healthy foods and good nutrition.

-Read Inside the mind of researcher Donald Jump to learn about his current research.
+Read Inside the mind of researcher Jenny Jackson to learn more about her current research.

-Associate Professor and Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health Endowed Director Emily Ho came to Oregon State in 2003.
+Professor Emily Ho came to Oregon State in 2003.
 Before joining Oregon State, Emily completed a postdoctoral research fellowship at Children’s Hospital Oakland Research Institute and UC Berkeley and served as a graduate research and teaching associate at The Ohio State University’s Department of Human Nutrition, where she earned a Ph.D.